T-Py-T/eks-jenkins-microservices-cicd/README.md

   - Manages the deployment and scaling of containerized applications in a highly available environment.
   - Ensures zero downtime by automatically scaling and redistributing workloads as needed.
   - Namespace configurations (e.g., `webapps` and `namespace 2`) isolate different parts of the system for better organization and security.
 The second namespace is not currently used, but is planned for a similar python web app
-  - The configuration for EKS was update from the **terraform.tf** listed in the linked repo and shown implemented below in a later section.
+  - The configuration for EKS was update from the terraform **main.tf** listed in the [devops-install-scripts](https://github.com/T-Py-T/devops-install-scripts) repo and shown implemented below in a later section.

 - **EKS Nodes**
   ![EKS Nodes Image](docs/img/EKS-Nodes.png)